Man arrested after shooting incident

 EFFINGHAM, Ill.
-(WCIA) — Effingham police released this statement on their Facebook:
+(WCIA) — Effingham police posted this statement on its Facebook page:

 On September 12, 2019 at approximately 10:37 P.M., multiple reports were made to Effingham Police that shots were fired in the area of St. Anthony Avenue and N. Merchant Street in Effingham.
 After an investigation was conducted and multiple witnesses identified a subject in possession of a firearm immediately after the shots were fired.
 Effingham Police, with assistance from the Illinois Law Enforcement Alarm System (ILEAS) Special Weapons and Tactics (SWAT) Team and the Effingham County Sheriff’s Department, executed a search warrant on a residence in the 400th block of St. Anthony Avenue at approximately 9:00 A.M. today, September 24, 2019.
 Physical evidence related to the crime was recovered at the scene, and Officers took Verdeyen into custody for the arrest warrant charges.
 He was subsequently booked into the Effingham County Jail where bond is set at $75,000.